bjones519/aws-bootcamp-cruddur-2023/journal/week1.md

 ![pull](assets/backend-dockerhub-pull.png)
 ![running](assets/backend%20container%20running.png)

-I also got the front end container running but I think there is an issue with the communication between backend and front end because the cruddur app comes up but the feed is blank.
+I also got the front end container running but I think there is an issue with the communication between backend and frontend because the cruddur app loads but the feed is blank.
 Trouble shooting to see if I can get it working